The Visitor (Mick Fleetwood album): Recording

 Two tracks on The Visitor were covers of Fleetwood Mac songs: "Rattlesnake Shake" was originally recorded for the band's 1969 album Then Play On, and "Walk a Thin Line" first appeared on their 1979 album Tusk.
 Peter Green sang lead vocals and played lead guitar on "Rattlesnake Shake", and was credited in the liner notes as Peter Greenbaum.
 Fleetwood selected "Walk a Thin Line" for inclusion to his belief that the song "went unnoticed on Tusk."
 His former brother-in-law, George Harrison, also appeared on "Walk a Thin Line".
 Hawkins recalled that Fleetwood gave Harrison a phone call and asked him to visit Page's recording studio.
 Once Harrison arrived, they played "Walk a Thin Line" for him, who recommended the addition of a slide guitar.
 Hawkins said that Dashut had Harrison "set up and ready to go in about ten seconds before he had a chance to change his mind."

-Fleetwood decided to cover "You Weren't in Love with Me" after hearing the song in an Australian bar with Dashut prior to their trip to Ghana.
+Prior to the release of The Visitor, Fleetwood mentioned that he had recorded covers of "Not Fade Away" and "Raining in My Heart" and said that both of these songs would appear on the album.
+Of those two, "Not Fade Away" was selected, which incorporated the use of African hand drums among other instrumentation.
+Fleetwood also decided to cover "You Weren't in Love with Me" after hearing the song in an Australian bar with Dashut prior to their trip to Ghana.
 They approached the bar owner, who told them that the song's composer, Billy Field, had brought the song in specifically to play at the bar.
 "You Weren't in Love With Me" was still a demo at the time Fleetwood and Dashut heard it, but the song still piqued their interest, prompting them to research Field's musical work the next day.
 On The Visitor, "You Weren't in Love with Me" carried the truncated name, "You Weren't in Love".
 Sharp created the title for "Don't Be Sorry, Just Be Happy" from various slogans dispersed around Accra.
-Prior to the release of The Visitor, Fleetwood mentioned that he recorded covers of "Not Fade Away" and "Raining in My Heart" and said that both of these songs would appear on the album.
+"O Niamali" and "Amelle (Come On Show Me Your Heart" were written by the African musician Nii Amartey.
+In total, four of the album's ten tracks were penned by Ghanaian composers.

-Release and reception
+Release

-The Visitor debuted on the US Billboard 200 at number 140 in July 1981 and later reached its peak of number 43 on the week dated 29 August 1981.
-Stevie Nicks, who was Fleetwood's bandmate in Fleetwood Mac, had released her debut solo album Bella Donna released around as The Visitor; Bella Donna ascended to number two on the Billboard 200 the same week that The Visitor peaked at number 43.
+The Visitor debuted on the US Billboard 200 at number 140 in July 1981, and later reached its peak of number 43 on the week dated 29 August 1981, coincidentally the same week that Fleetwood Mac bandmate Stevie Nicks' debut solo album Bella Donna reached number two.
 For the week dated 5 September 1981, The Visitor remained at number 43 for a second consecutive week and Bella Donna hit number one.
 In a 1982 interview, Fleetwood speculated that the album sold roughly 250,000 copies.